-Australia, home of the Great Barrier Reef, is a perfect place to safely learn the captivating sport of scuba diving.
-However there are some practical health requirements which need to be addressed prior to diving, as certain medical conditions increase the risk of a diving injury.
+Australia, home to the Great Barrier Reef, is a perfect place to learn the captivating sport of scuba diving safely.
+However, some practical health requirements need to be addressed before diving, as certain medical conditions increase the risk of a diving injury.

 Australia’s diving standards are some of the strictest in the world – they exist for your safety.
 These standards make Australia one of the safest places to dive on Earth.

-You may be required to complete an Dive Medical in line with Australian Standards (AS4005.1).
-If you have a medical condition, take any prescribed medication (other than the contraceptive pill), or you are 45 years of age or older, you will most likely need to do this prior to participating in any diving courses.
-It is worth arranging this well in advance of your planned dive, to avoid any delays getting you into the water.
+You may be required to complete a dive medical in line with Australian Standards (AS4005.1).
+If you have a medical condition, take prescribed medication (other than the contraceptive pill), or are 45 years of age or older, you will most likely need a dive medical before participating in any diving courses.
+It is worth arranging this well in advance of your planned dive to avoid delays in getting you into the water.